Running Pipe Under Concrete

-This article explains how to dig and run pipe under an obstacle such as a driveway or sidewalk.
+This article explains how to dig and run a pipe under an obstacle such as a driveway or sidewalk.
 Usually, your yard will contain a few items other than the lawn grass you are trying to keep lush and green.
 These might include driveways and sidewalks, which at first glance might appear impossible to overcome.
 Since pipe must go under these obstacles, you will need to find a way to dig a trench without removing the hard surface.

-The most efficient and cost effective way to bore under an obstacle is to create a hole using the power of water.
+The most efficient and cost-effective way to bore under an obstacle is to create a hole using the power of water.
 Simply attach a jet nozzle to one end of a piece of PVC pipe and a garden hose to the other end with the necessary fittings.

 The Components Needed To Bore Under An Obstacle:

-- Brass 2 inch sweeper nozzle (1 qty)
+- Brass 2-inch sweeper nozzle (1 qty)

 - PVC male hose end adapter fitting (2 qty)